 Monologue – from An Inked Heart

 Like any work of art, a tattoo begins with an idea.
-Not always a good one; too many begin with the name of some soon-to-be ex, or the Tasmanian Devil, or Aerosmith.
-But a worthy tattoo begins with an equally worthy idea – something so intimately a part of yourself, you want to wear it on your skin.
+Not necessarily a good one; it can begin with the name of some soon-to-be ex, or the Tasmanian Devil, or Aerosmith.
+But a worthy tattoo begins with an equally worthy idea – something so intimately a part of yourself, you need to wear it on your skin.

-When asked if you’re ready to do more, you anticipate the touch of the needle.
-The pain is welcome – you even find yourself starting to crave it.
+When they ask if you’re ready for more, this time the pain is welcome.
+You even find yourself starting to crave it.
 It is the touch of the fire that transforms you.

 Dialogue – from Godzilla on Sundays

 (holds up the tape, sliding it halfway out of the cardboard sleeve)

 I brought a little bit of entertainment for the evening.